dellsystem/new-socialist/docs/README.md

 This particular title, `"The sorts of areas that a party has to win": Britain's spatial contradictions and the 2018 local elections`, at 107 characters, is straining the limits of what's possible with the design.
 Aim for below 100 characters if possible.
 Ideally, below 50, even.

+It can be sentence case or title case, but there should not be a full stop at the end.

 ## Subtitle

 Maximum of 215 characters.
 Ideally, 120-180.
 Constrained by the display on the right, where it should never exceed 7 lines.
 Here's how it looks when it gets to 8 lines: